Actor Heterogeneity and Explained Variance in Network Models -- A Scalable Approach through Variational Approximations: Empirical Analyses

-Tab.~\ref{tab:fab} shows posterior mean estimates (together with 95\% corrected credible intervals) of network statistics for all six models.
+Table~\ref{tab:fab} lists the posterior mean estimates (together with 95\% corrected credible intervals) of network statistics for all six models.
 A deeper discussion on interpreting effects of network statistics in general is provided in \cite{SniPatRobHan2006}.
-We here focus on the best model $\mathcal{M}_2^\ast$ (4th row in Tab.~\ref{tab:fab}).
-The effect $\beta_{\mbox{ {2-star}}}$ is (statistically significant) negative which indicates that the likelihood of a tie decreases if an additional 2-star exists in the network, meaning one node has two friends in common.
-This is a partial effect, given the effect $\beta_{\mbox{ {gwesp}}}$, which is (statistically significant) positive meaning that overall there is a tendency to increase the number of joint partners, that is, the friend of my friend is also my friend.
-However, as nodal heterogeneity is required following the BF based model selection, the actors in the network are too heterogeneous to describe Facebook friendships just by the selected statistics.
+Here, we briefly highlight some findings in the best model $\mathcal{M}_2^\ast$ (4th row in Table~\ref{tab:fab}).
+The effect $\beta_{\mbox{ {2-star}}}$ is (statistically significantly) negative, which indicates that the likelihood of a tie decreases if an additional 2-star exists in the network, meaning one node has two friends in common.
+This is a partial effect, given the effect $\beta_{\mbox{ {gwesp}}}$, which is (statistically significantly) positive meaning that, overall, there is a tendency to increase the number of joint partners.
+However, as nodal heterogeneity is required following the BF-based model selection, the actors in the network are too heterogeneous to describe Facebook friendships just by the selected statistics.